Dharshin1/Dharshin1/README.md

 ✨ A bit more about me

-Solved 450+ problems on LeetCode (Rating: 1506)

-Solved 700+ problems on CodeChef (Rating: 1116)

-Prefer learning by building over just theory
+Prefers learning by building over just theory

 Curious, consistent, and always improving